joshuasayavong/watker_arduino_publisher/README.md

    This project implements a strain sensor and motor encoder to provide an interface between Arduino and ROS via Bluetooth 4.0 LE.
 Via the bluepy library, a ROS publisher can be run to listen to various MAC addresses.
 As a result, the publisher can write to a topic in the ROS domain for signal processing.

-   This has been tested with Python 2.7 and ROS Indigo.
+   This has been tested with Python 2.7, ROS Indigo and Arduino 1.8.

 ## How To Setup Project: